Pacific Southwest, Region 9: Superfund

 With 3 groundwater remediation systems operating, EPA has been a high level of success in containing the TCE plume to prevent off-property migration.
 Approximately 2.2 billion gallons have been pumped from the contaminated aquifer, removing 3,300 pounds of VOCs.
 To date, an estimated 75% of the total VOC mass in the groundwater has been removed.
 In addition, the treatment system has removed approximately 2.8 pounds of chromium from the Subunit A groundwater.

 Crane Co. is conducting the cleanup activities at PGA-North under the authority of a Consent Decree which was signed in June 2006.
-The on-site groundwater treatment facility and soil vapor extraction system have removed over 36,000 pounds of TCE from the soil (10,000) and groundwater (26,000) on site.
-The new treatment facilities, which Crane Co. voluntarily constructed at the northern extent of the plume, are expected to remove approximately 1,500 pounds of TCE per year once in full operation.
+The on-site groundwater treatment facility and soil vapor extraction system have removed over 57,000 pounds of TCE from the soil (10,000) and groundwater (47,000) on site.
+The new treatment facilities, which Crane Co. voluntarily constructed at the northeastern and northwestern extents of the plume, are now removing approximately 1,500 pounds more of TCE per year.

 EPA recognizes the importance of protecting water resources, especially in the Southwest, and has evaluated seven alternatives for speeding up the current remedy in PGA-North in the Focused Feasibility Study, completed in 2013.
 EPA signed a Record of Decision Amendment in September 2014 to treat Source Area at PGA-North.